BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 1. [  ] Collect your required signing devices, and ideally also a laptop Computer with a MicroSD Adapter.
 You'll also need a pen.
 1. [  ] Visit your Primary Storage.
-1. [  ] Make sure your printed SSKR share still exists.
-1. [  ] Make sure your printed account descriptor still exists.
-1. [  ] Make sure your instructions for heirs still exist.
-   1. If anything in the letter has changed, update it (or replace it), and redate it.
-   1. If you changed the letter, make a note to do the same at Home Storage.

-***GST Instructions:***

-1. [  ] Check your Apple Information Sheet.
-   1. Use the PIN to log into your phone; if you realize it has changed, record the new PIN.
-   2. Use the Apple Login & Password to log in to your Apple account; if you realize it has changed, record the new info.
-   3. If you recorded an Apple Recovery Code, make sure it's still there and legible.

-***Passport Instructions:***

-1. [  ] Check your Passport PIN.
-   1. Use the PIN to log into your Passport.
-1. [  ] Backup your Passport[^47].
-   1. Choose Settings > Backup > Create Backup
-   2. Insert the MicroSD from the Primary Storage into your Passport
-   3. Create a New Backup
-1. Check your MicroSD on your Computer
-   1. If you were able to bring a laptop and MicroSD adapter, insert the MicroSD into the adapter and the adapter into the computer.
-   2. Look through the filesystem, make sure that the backups and (optional) SSKR shares are there as expected.

-**Optional Resilience Improvement: Backup Sparrow Wallet.** If you are using the Sparrow wallet and you previously backed it up as a resilience improvement, you should renew that backup every Spring[^renewsparrow].

-**Transaction Coordinator Instructions:**

-1. [  ] Back up the Sparrow wallet file
-   1. This may be done with "Export" and then "Export File" next to Sparrow
-   1. This file will be encrypted _if and only if_ you have a password on your wallet, which we recommend against[^sparrowwallet].
-   1. Save or Copy that file to the MicroSD at Primary Storage.

 ```mermaid
     graph BT